Machine-check exception: OS/360

 In OS/360, the installation can choose several levels of support for handling machine checks.
 The most sophisticated, Machine Check Handler (MCH), records failure data on SYS1.LOGREC and attempts recovery.
 The installation can print those data using the Environmental Record Editing and Printing Program (EREP) service aid or the stand-alone version SEREP.
 The MCH can handle memory failures in refreshable nucleus control sections by reading a fresh copy from SYS1.ASRLIB and can handle memory errors in SVC transient areas by reading a fresh copy of the SVC module from SYS1.SVCLIB.

 z/OS

 In z/OS the installation can either use an ERDS or can define a z/OS System Logger log stream to hold the error data.
 As with OS/360, the installation uses EREP to print those data; SEREP is no longer available.
 The MCH is no longer optional, and handles many more failure modes than the OS/360 MCH.
+For an unrecoverable memory in the pageable link pack area (PLPA), z/OS marks the page frame as unavailable and marks the page as paged out; the next reference will cause a page fault, assigning a different page frame.